anushkumar13/Low-Level-Design/05_Structural_Design_Pattern/10_Flyweight_Design_Pattern.md

-# Flyweight Pattern Explained — Real-Life Memory Saver Story
+# Flyweight Pattern - My Learning Notes

-## 💡 One-Liner Definition:
+## What is Flyweight Pattern?

-**"Flyweight Pattern is used when we have thousands or lakhs of objects that share common data — so we share that common part to save memory."**
+The Flyweight Pattern is used when there are thousands or even lakhs of objects which share some common data.
+Instead of creating separate objects for each instance, we share the common parts to save memory.

----

-## 🍃 Real-Life Example: Text Editor Characters
+## Real-Life Example - Text Editor

-Imagine you're building a text editor like MS Word.
+Suppose I am building a text editor like MS Word and someone types:
-Someone writes:

 ```
 AAAAAAABBBBBBBBBCCCCCCDDDDD